JacobHsu/tools/docs/fd.md

 ## Monitoring

 [Sentry Error Monitoring](https://sentry.io/) — We support 100+ languages & frameworks, from frontend to backend, mobile, gaming, & more.

+## sites

+[Vercel](https://vercel.com): Build and deploy the best Web experiences
+[kinsta](https://kinsta.com/)  Ultimate performance at the core, with endless possibilities to amplify